-Any student, faculty or staff member, or visitor to the campus who has experienced, witnessed, or has knowledge of gender-based harassment and/or discrimination, or other forms of sexual misconduct (dating violence, domestic violence, stalking, or sexual assault) should report the incident immediately to the Office of Title IX and Clery Compliance (Title IX coordinator & Clery Compliance Officer or the Campus Investigator).
+Any student, faculty or staff member, or visitor to the campus who has experienced, witnessed, or has knowledge of gender-based harassment and/or discrimination, or other forms of sexual violence (dating violence, domestic violence, stalking, or sexual assault) should report the incident immediately to the Office of Title IX and Clery Compliance (Title IX Coordinator & Clery Compliance Officer or the Campus Investigator).
 Reports may also be made to a deputy Title IX coordinator, Police and Public Safety, director of Student Conduct, or the CARE Team.

 UNCP employees (to include student employees) designated as “Campus Security Authorities” (CSA) have a duty to report to the Office of Title IX and Clery Compliance any knowledge or information regarding alleged sexual violence (dating violence, domestic violence, stalking, and sexual assault).
-Should the Reporting Party (victim) wish to report to Police and Public Safety, the CSA should also report to campus police.
+Should the Complainant (victim) wish to report to Police and Public Safety, the CSA should also report to campus police.
 All CSAs are identified by their job descriptions and they and their obligations and duties are discussed on this Title IX and Clery Compliance website.

 Sexual violence offenses may also be reported to Police and Public Safety (910.521.6235); however, victims of sexual violence have the right to file or not file a report with campus law enforcement.
-With authorization from the Reporting Party (victim), CSAs should report sexual violence offenses to Police and Public Safety via their Campus Police Reporting Form.
+With authorization from the Complainant (victim), CSAs should report sexual violence offenses to Police and Public Safety via their Campus Police Reporting Form.

-If the incident occurred outside the jurisdiction of the university police, Police and Public Safety will assist the Reporting Party (victim) in reporting to the proper authorities, e.g., the Pembroke Police Department or the Robeson County Sheriff's Department, depending on where the incident occurred.
+If the incident occurred outside the jurisdiction of the university police, Police and Public Safety will assist the Complainant (victim) in reporting to the proper authorities, e.g., the Pembroke Police Department or the Robeson County Sheriff's Department, depending on where the incident occurred.
 Police and Public Safety will also assist in notifying the police department of another municipality or county if the incident occurred within another township, city, or county.

 Sexual assault, sexual exploitation, and other forms of sexual misconduct and violence may also be reported to the Southeastern Family Violence Center (800.742.7794) and/or the Robeson County Rape Crisis Center (910.739.6278).